Tangier

 Many civilisations and cultures have influenced the history of Tangier, starting from before the 10th century BCE.
-Starting as a strategic Phoenician town and trading centre, Tangier has been a nexus for many cultures.
+Originating as a strategic Phoenician town and trading centre, Tangier has been a nexus for many cultures.
 In 1923, it became an international zone managed by colonial powers and became a destination for many European and American diplomats, spies, bohemians, writers and businessmen.
 That status came to an end with Moroccan independence, in phases between 1956 and 1960.

-By the early 21st century, Tangier was undergoing rapid development and modernisation.
+By the early 21st century, Tangier is undergoing rapid development and modernisation.
 Projects include tourism projects along the bay, a modern business district called Tangier City Centre, an airport terminal, and a football stadium.
-Tangier's economy is set to benefit greatly from the Tanger-Med port.
+Tangier's economy is benefiting greatly from the Tanger-Med port.

 Names

-The Carthaginian name of the city is variously recorded as tng (𐤕𐤍𐤂), tngʾ (𐤕𐤍𐤂𐤀), tyngʾ (𐤕𐤉𐤍𐤂𐤀), and ttgʾ (𐤕𐤕𐤂𐤀); these appear in Greek and Roman sources as Tenga, Tinga, Titga, etc. The old Berber name was Tingi (ⵜⵉⵏⴳⵉ), which Ruiz connects to Berber tingis, meaning "marsh".
+The Carthaginian name of the city is variously recorded as tng (𐤕𐤍𐤂), tngʾ (𐤕𐤍𐤂𐤀), tyngʾ (𐤕𐤉𐤍𐤂𐤀), and ttgʾ (𐤕𐤕𐤂𐤀); these appear in Greek and Roman sources as Tenga, Tinga, Titga, etc. The old Berber name was Tingi (ⵜⵉⵏⴳⵉ), which connects to Berber tingis, meaning "marsh".
 The Greeks later claimed that Tingís (Τιγγίς) had been named for Tinjis, a daughter of the Titan Atlas, who was supposed to support the vault of heaven nearby.
-Latin Tingis then developed into Portuguese Tânger, Spanish Tánger, and French Tanger, which entered English as Tangier and Tangiers.
-The Arabic and modern Berber name of the town is Ṭanjah (طَنجة, ⵟⴰⵏⴵⴰ).
+Latin Tingis then developed into Portuguese Tânger, Spanish Tánger, and French Tanger, which entered English as Tangier.
+The Arabic and Tamazight name of the town is Ṭanjah (طَنجة, ⵟⴰⵏⵊⴰ).

 Moroccan historian Ahmed Toufiq considers that the name "Tingi" has the same etymology as Tinghir, and is composed of "Tin", which is a feminine particle that could be translated as "owner" or "she who has", and "gi" which may have originally been "ig", meaning "high location".
 This corresponds to the popular Moroccan phrase Tanja l-ɛalya (Tangier the High), which may be a remnant echo of the original meaning, as well as a reference to the high location of Tangier.
 A similar construction can be found in the name of Tinmel, the first capital of the Almohads, which is composed of "Tin", and "Amlel" meaning "at foot of the mountain" or "at a low location".

 Tangier was formally known as Colonia Julia Tingi ("The Julian Colony of Tingis") following its elevation to colony status during the Roman Empire.
-The nicknames "Bride of the North" and "Door of Africa" reference its position in far northwestern Africa near the Strait of Gibraltar.
+The nicknames "Bride of the North" and "Door of Africa" reference its position in far northwestern Maghreb, near the Strait of Gibraltar.

-This is also where the name for the fruit tangerine comes from.
+The fruit tangerine is named for Tangier.